jk1652/WebCheckersApp/docs/DesignDoc.md

 > cause problems if that was different.
 Moving the win state for a game
 > to a game would remove this possible problem.

+> When looking at the code metrics in regard to our complexity our UI Classes suffer from high average operation complexity.
+> The reason for these metrics is that all the logic required for each HTML request is managed in one large function.
+> We can improve these metrics by splitting up our logic into more specialized needs instead of having a catch all Function.
+> By doing this our average operation complexity should meet the target numbers.

 ## Testing
 > During our testing sessions we ensured that all MVP user stories where being met
 > we would often have several people testing these issues both through playing the game